summer-solutions/orm/README.md

 ```

-## Flusher
+## Flusher and AutoFlusher

 Very often you need to change more than one entity.
 It's hard to track all of them
 to see if some of them are dirty.
 Also it's better to update them at the same time trying
 to minimize number of requests to database and cache.
-To solve this problem simple use FLusher:
+To solve this problem simple use Flusher:

 ```go
 package main